microsoft/ApplicationInsights-iOS/docs/Readme-template.md

 <a id="contact"></a>
 ## 14. Contact

-If you have further questions or are running into trouble that cannot be resolved by any of the steps here, feel free to open a Github issue here or contact us at [AppInsights-iOS@microsoft.com](mailto:AppInsights-ios@microsoft.com)
+If you have further questions or are running into trouble that cannot be resolved by any of the steps here, feel free to open a GitHub issue here or contact us at [AppInsights-iOS@microsoft.com](mailto:AppInsights-ios@microsoft.com)